maflcko/b-c-gui-translations-review/reviews/fr.md

 </translation>

 ERR
-There is an unwanted space before the colon in the French translation.
-In French typographic rules, a non-breaking space is typically used before a colon, but in software UI translations it is common and acceptable to use a regular space, but never an extra space as in "Type  : %1".
+There is an extra space before the colon.
+In French, there should be a single (ideally non-breaking) space before “:”.

 Correct translation:
 Type : %1